Domnica: Religious scandals and the death of Galates

 The history of the Christian Church in the early 4th century was marked by the Trinitarian controversy.
 The First Council of Nicaea in 325 had established the Nicene Creed, which declared that the Father, Son, and Holy Spirit were all equal to each other and of the same substance.
 The theologian Arius, founder of Arianism, disagreed with this and believed that the three parts of the Trinity were materially separate from each other and that the Father created the Son.
-Dominica was already an Arian and is rumored to have persuaded her husband Valens to convert to the Arian sect.
-In about 367, according to Theodoret, Dominica convinced Valens to seek baptism from Eudoxius of Antioch, Archbishop of Constantinople.
+Domnica was already an Arian and is rumored to have persuaded her husband Valens to convert to the Arian sect.
+In about 367, according to Theodoret, Domnica convinced Valens to seek baptism from Eudoxius of Antioch, Archbishop of Constantinople.
 Eudoxius was one of the most influential Arians.

 Valens was one of the few emperors of the century to favor the Arians.
 The empress is accused, with no proof, of having urged her husband to persecute the Trinitarian sect, including persecuting many prominent bishops.
 Persecution was common throughout his reign.

 A group of pagan philosophers engaged in divination and predicted that a certain philosopher named Theodore would be the next emperor.
 When Valens discovered this prophecy he considered the philosophers guilty of a plot against his safety.
 Valens became enraged and killed the philosophers and, such was his fury, also killed other entirely innocent philosophers and even those dressed like philosophers.